iceamdeveloper/iceam/wp-content/plugins/event-tickets-plus/readme.txt

 == Changelog ==

+= [4.4.3] 2017-03-08 =

+* Fix - Prevent fatal when attempting to render QR codes when gzuncompress() is unavailable [73498]
+* Fix - Fixed a bug that meant the Attendee Meta info didn't work on multiple tickets purchased at same time (thanks to @robertstaddon for the report) [74036]

+= [4.4.2] 2017-02-09 =

+* Fix - Replaced WooCommerce autocomplete feature with order status based controls to regulate the generation of attendees and emails (thats for the report @Bryan) [71893]
+* Fix - Added license file [72529]

+= [4.4.1] 2017-01-26 =

+* Fix - Prevent throwing fatals for Global Stock when only RSVP tickets exists (Thanks for Reporting Scott) [65888]
+* Tweak - Improvements to the Front End Tickets UX Styles [71378]

+= [4.4] 2017-01-09 =

+* Tweak - Various improvements to ticket order reports [65888]
+* Tweak - Update the WooCommerce Orders Tab with better descriptions and breakdown of tickets sold by order status [66012]
+* Tweak - Ensures the manage_stock property of EDD tickets is not false when tickets have no inventory left [67176]
+* Tweak - Adds tabbed view support [66015]

 = [4.3.5] 2016-12-20 =

 * Tweak - Updated the template override instructions in a number of templates [68229]